General solution of the exceptional Hermite differential equation and its minimal surface representation: Exceptional Hermite polynomials

-It is known that Hermite XOPs exist only for even codimension $2m$ \cite{Gomez-Ullate2014}.
+It is known \cite{Gomez-Ullate2014} that Hermite XOPs exist only for even codimension $2m$.
 This is a consequence of Theorem \ref{th:1} that leads to the choice of a double partition, as in equation (\ref{eq:partition2}).
-Hermite XOPs were applied to the description of coherent states in \cite{Hoffmann2018}.
 In what follows, the notation $X_{2m}^{\lambda}$-Hermite will be used to refer to the family of Hermite XOPs associated with a partition $\lambda$ of some positive integer $m$ with codimension $2m$.

-From the Wronskian (\ref{eq:wronskiens2temp}) and from Definition \ref{def:polExc}, we obtain that \cite{Gomez-Ullate2014} \be deg H^{(\lambda)}_n(x) = 2\sum_{k=1}^l \lambda_k - 2l+n. \ee Equation (\ref{eq:degre}) tells us that the degree of a polynomial of the $X_{2m}^{\lambda}$-Hermite family is $n$ if and only if $\lambda_1>0$ and $m=l$, \textit{i.e.} the positive integer $m$ is equal to the length of its partition, which leaves only one possibility for the $m$-components partition, namely $\lambda = (1,1,...,1)$.
+From the Wronskian (\ref{eq:wronskiens2temp}) and from Definition \ref{def:polExc}, we obtain \cite{Gomez-Ullate2014} that \be deg H^{(\lambda)}_n(x) = 2\sum_{k=1}^l \lambda_k - 2l+n. \ee Equation (\ref{eq:degre}) tells us that the degree of a polynomial of the $X_{2m}^{\lambda}$-Hermite family is $n$ if and only if $\lambda_1>0$ and $m=l$, \textit{i.e.} the positive integer $m$ is equal to the length of its partition, which leaves only one possibility for the $m$-components partition, namely $\lambda = (1,1,...,1)$.